cerner/code-learning-lab/healthelife/building_pagelets_2019/README.md

 4. Visit [the pagelet][ThePagelet] in your browser.
 5. Accept the self-signed certificate.
+After you accept it, you'll see a 400 error page.
+You can close this tab.

 ## Demo the finished product
 Visit [HealtheLife][HealtheLife] in your browser to see the finished pagelet first.
 Use these credentials: